hoteye/ink-visual-testing/examples/real-world-integration/README.md

 ### Problem: Black/Empty Screenshots

 **Possible causes:**
-1. Bundled emoji fonts not loading in WSL environment
+1. Missing base fonts (when using `baseFont: 'system'`) or bundled emoji fonts failing to load
 2. Component crashing during render
 3. PTY timeout too short

 **Solutions:**
-1. Use `emojiFontKey: 'system'` instead of `'mono'` or `'color'`
+1. Stick with the default `baseFont: 'bundled'` or install an extra monospace font when opting into `baseFont: 'system'`
+2. Switch to `emojiFontKey: 'system'` if emoji fonts fail to load in your environment
-2. Test your render script manually: `npx tsx render-my-component.tsx`
+3. Test your render script manually: `npx tsx render-my-component.tsx`
-3. Increase timeout: `timeout: 60000` or higher
+4. Increase timeout: `timeout: 60000` or higher
-4. Check console output for errors in PTY capture
+5. Check console output for errors in PTY capture

 ### Problem: Layout Mismatch